ACassimiro/TSNsched/README.md

 // Creating a switch
 TSNSwitch switch = new TSNSwitch(String name,   	 // Identifier of the switch
-				     float maxPacketSize,    // Maximum size of the packet supported by the switch (currently disabled) float timeToTravel,     // Time taken to travel on the medium connected to this switch float portSpeed,        // Transmission speed of the port float gbSize,           // Size of the guardband used in the port in time units float cycleDurationLowerBound, // Minimum duration of the cycle of the ports float cycleDurationUpperBound) // Maximum duration of the cycle of the ports
+				       float timeToTravel,     // Time taken to travel on the medium connected to this switch float portSpeed,        // Transmission speed of the port float gbSize)           // Size of the guardband used in the port in time units

 // Creating a cycle
 Cycle cycle = new Cycle(float maximumSlotDuration);   // Maximum duration of a time window of the cycle